menu

 Overview

 South Nyack is a very small village located in the state of New York.
 With a population of 2,671 people and just one neighborhood, South Nyack is the 505th largest community in New York.
-South Nyack has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in South Nyack was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce